 Williams Street’s finest currently running show has proven the channel’s most durable retexturing of the dormant Hanna-Barbera format, aging a boy-hero Johnny Quest type into frustrated adulthood, giving him two pseudo-Questian sons, and beleaguering him with the perils of his own incompetence as a father as well as his inability to live up to his own father’s adventures.
 Unlike Space Ghost Coast to Coast and Harvey, Birdman Attorney at Law, the idea isn’t simply an extremely well-played gimmick, but rather a thoughtful cliff upon which to dive into introspective family disharmony as well as surrealist animated tumult.

 A concoction of equal parts melancholic human frailty and scabrous havoc, the show thrives on the split-second intersection of the mundane and the absurd.
 It is both the most carefully modulated flourishing of the much touted, trademarked adult-swim brand of reckless social upheaval as well as their less heralded but oft-present flickers of resigned, domesticated humanity having to deal with unfulfilled expectations and familial obligations tentatively teetering on the edge, just waiting to be dislodged from the ties that only partially bind them.
-Like Rick and Morty, The Venture Bros. disrupts the near-unmitigated ferocious onslaught with the anxious crawl of creeping personal panic kept in the characters’ mental periphery by the constant action around them.
+Like Rick and Morty, The Venture Bros. disrupts its near-unmitigated ferocious comic onslaught with the anxious crawl of creeping personal panic kept in the characters’ mental periphery by the constant action around them.
 The Venture Bros. exhibits the rare confidence to violate its humor with these disquieting lulls, serving as parsimonious bouts of postpartum depression that reveal the vulnerability beneath the million-miles-an-hour adventure mash-ups.
 That the show appropriates the patented Hanna-Barbera visual style to make it look like a forgotten, demented mid-century artifact from another world is just the icing on the cake.
-A sublime study in the space-age dreams and fantasias implicit in most mid-century pulp fiction curdled into coping with everyday failure and struggling with competence and domestication in a mundane world.
+A sublime study in the sky-high space-age dreams and fantasias of most mid-century pulp fiction curdled into coping with everyday failure, struggling with competence and domestication in a mundane world.